Matty Maher

-Matthew "Matty" Maher (1854 – 14 October 1931) was an Irish hurler who played for the Tipperary senior team.
+Matthew Maher (1854 – 14 October 1931) was an Irish hurler who played for the Tipperary senior team.

 Maher made his first appearance for the team during the 1887 championship and was a regular member of the panel at various times until his retirement after the 1894 championship.
 During that time he won one All-Ireland medal.

 At club level, Maher was a one-time county club championship medalist with Thurles.